Code-the-Dream-School/node-essentials-pieces/first-part-express-app-assignment.md

 Try this URL: `http://localhost:3000/nonsense`.
 Again you get an error -- a 404.
 You've seen those.
 You need to handle this case.
 Create a file `./middleware/not-found.js`.
 You need a req and a res, but no next in this case.
 You return StatusCodes.NOT_FOUND and the message `You can't do a ${req.method} for ${req.url}.`  Export your function and add the needed require() and app.use() statements in app.js.
 Every Express application has a 404 handler like this.
 You put it after all the routes, but before the error handler.
 Then test it out.

 The middleware you have created so far is a little unusual, because in these there is no call to next().
 Often middleware is, as you might expect, in the middle.
-A middleware function runs for some or all routes before the request handlers for those routes, but then, instead of calling res.send() or an equivalent, it calls next() to pass the work on.
+A middleware function runs for some or all routes before the route handlers for those routes, but then, instead of calling res.send() or an equivalent, it calls next() to pass the work on.
 Note: There are two ways to call next().
 If you call next() with no parameters, Express calls the next route handler in the chain.
 Sometimes the only one left is the not-found handler.
 But if you call next(e), e should be an Error object.
 In this case the error handler is called, and the error is passed to it.

 ## **Exiting Cleanly**